Emotion Separation and Recognition from a Facial Expression by Generating the Poker Face with Vision Transformers: Related Work

-Owing to the inherent ambiguity (or uncertainty) of facial expressions, plenty of mislabeled annotations exist in real-world FER datasets.
-Recently, much attention has been paid to learning reliable and discriminative expression features from noisy data \cite{she2021dive,zhang2022learn,zhang2021relative}.
+Owing to the inherent ambiguity (or uncertainty) of facial expressions, real-world FER datasets often contain mislabeled annotations, also known as noisy labels.
+Recently, much attention has been focused on learning reliable and discriminative expression features from noisy data \cite{she2021dive,zhang2022learn,zhang2021relative,chen2023static}.
 To this end, some prior work modifies the primary loss function or selects cleaner samples to train FER models \cite{zhang2022learn,wang2020suppressing}.
-SCN \cite{wang2020suppressing} presents a self-cure network to suppress the uncertainties of facial expression data in order to learn robust features.
-DMUE \cite{she2021dive} investigates the ambiguity problem in FER by exploring the latent label distribution and estimating pairwise relationships between instances.
-RUL \cite{zhang2021relative} regards the uncertainty of facial expressions as a relative concept and learns uncertainty from the relative difficulty of two samples by feature mixup.
+SCN \cite{wang2020suppressing} presents a self-cure network to suppress the uncertainties in facial expression data and promote the learning of robust features.
+DMUE \cite{she2021dive} tackles the ambiguity problem by exploring the latent label distribution and estimating pairwise relationships between instances.
+RUL \cite{zhang2021relative} treats facial expressions uncertainty as a relative concept and learns it based on the relative difficulty of two samples using feature mixup.
 EAC \cite{zhang2022learn} builds an imbalanced framework and utilizes an erasing and flipping consistency loss to prevent the model from memorizing noisy samples during training.

-Ubiquitous noisy labels in FER datasets may damage the representations of deep networks significantly when conventional supervised learning is adopted.
-Previous work \cite{wang2020suppressing,zeng2022face2exp} has experimentally demonstrated that FER models trained only with a specific in-the-wild FER dataset \cite{mollahosseini2017affectnet,li2017reliable,barsoum2016training} from scratch are inferior to those pre-trained in advance on a large-scale upstream dataset like Ms-Celeb-1M for FR \cite{guo2016ms} and ImageNet for image classification.
-Further, Face2Exp \cite{zeng2022face2exp} makes use of large unlabeled FR datasets to enhance FER through a meta optimization framework.
-In contrast, our work explores the feasibility of MAE pre-training for better facial representations in ViTs using facial expression images without ambiguious emotion labels.
+The presence of noisy labels in FER datasets can significantly impair the performance of deep networks when conventional supervised learning is applied.
+Previous work \cite{wang2020suppressing,zeng2022face2exp} has experimentally demonstrated that FER models trained solely on a specific in-the-wild FER dataset \cite{mollahosseini2017affectnet,li2017reliable,barsoum2016training} from scratch are inferior to those have already pre-trained on a large-scale upstream dataset like Ms-Celeb-1M for FR \cite{guo2016ms} and ImageNet for image classification.
+Further, Face2Exp \cite{zeng2022face2exp} leverages large unlabeled FR datasets to imrpove FER performance through a meta optimization framework.
+In contrast, our method explores the effectiveness of MAE pre-training for enhancing facial representations in ViTs using facial expression images without ambiguous emotion labels.